crillab/gophersat/README.md

 ### Solving pseudo-boolean problems

-Gophersat can be used as a standalone solver (reading OPB files from a file or standatd input) or as a library in any go program.
+Gophersat can be used as a standalone solver (reading OPB files) or as a library in any go program.

+To solve a pseudo-boolean problem (whether a decision one or an optimisation one), you can call gophersat with the following syntax:

+    gophersat --verbose file.opb

+where `--verbose` is an optional parameters that makes the solver display informations during the solving process.

 For the moment, it can only solve the so-called DEC-SMALLINT-LIN problems and OPT-SMALLINT-LIN, i.e decision problems (is there a solution or not), for linear constraints (a sum of weighted literals) on small integers (n < 2^30), or optimization problems (what is the best solution, minimizing a given cost function), for linear constraints on small integers.
+Please also note that PB optimization is currently under heavy development and, although correct, will probably not meet your performance requirements yet.

 ## What is a SAT solver?
 What is the SAT problem?
 SAT, which stands for *Boolean Satisfiability Problem*, is the canonical